-Here is our guide for understanding how to shop for engagement rings in the $20,000 price range.
+Here is our guide for understanding how to shop for engagement rings for $20000.
 There is, of course, a huge choice of engagement ring styles and prices in today’s digital marketplace.
 Understanding the market will help you make an informed purchase.

-A $20,000 price tag on an engagement ring puts it above the average, and above many people’s equivalent of two month’s salary.
-However, it also means that there is still plenty of choice available.
+A $20,000 price tag on an engagement ring puts it above the average and above many people’s equivalent of two months’ salary.
+However, it also means that there is still plenty of choices available.
 If you are able to put a $20,000 budget on your engagement ring choice, then here are some ideas.

 The Hendon ring features an incredibly lively old European cut diamond weighing approximately 2.65 ct.
 At J color and VS2 clarity, this is a rare and spectacular antique diamond engagement ring.
 The diamond is c.1925 and is in handcrafted platinum with lots of fine milgrain.
 The milgrain extends onto the shoulders where there are other, smaller diamonds in a double band arrangement.